diezcami/arctic-fox-theme/_posts/2022-05-07-hack-air-purifier.md

 #### Emulate real service

-I took at this guide in [Debugging SSL communications](https://prefetch.net/articles/debuggingssl.html) to figure out my next steps.
+I took a look at this guide in [Debugging SSL communications](https://prefetch.net/articles/debuggingssl.html) to figure out my next steps.

 It seemed that I needed to pretend to be some service that accepted a TLS connection over port 9090.